owejow/study-notes-machine-learning/probability-statistics/null-hypothesis.md

   - **point estimate**: is the estimated for a given sample

 - **confidence statements** are made about unknown parameters based on sampling distribution estimators.

+### t-statistic

+Used to estimate the confidence interval for means from samples.

+- samples must be random
+- the sampling distribution of $\bar{x}$ is approximately normatl
+  - $n \ge 30$ or original distribution is normal
+  - individual observations can be considered independent
+    - $n \le 10\%$

+#### Confidence for inference on mean

+The conditions are:

+- Random: a random sample or randomized experiment should be used to obtain the data.
+- Normal: the sampling distribution of $\bar{x}$ (the sample mean) needs to be approximately normal.
+This is true if our parent population is normal or if our sample is reasonably large ($n \ge 30$)
+- Independent: individual observations need to be independent.
+If sampling without replacement, our sample size shouldn't be more than $10\%$ of the population.

+##### random condition**

+random samples give us unbiased data from a population.
+When we don't use random selection, the resulting data usually has some form of bias, so using it to infer something about the population can be risky.

+More specifically, sample means are unbiased estimators of their population mean.
+This will not necessarily happen if we use a non-random sample.

+##### **the normal condition**

+The sampling distribution of $\bar{x}$ (a sample mean) is approximately normal in a few different cases.
+The shape of the sampling distribution of $\bar{x}$ mostly depends on the shape of the parent population and the sample size n.

+- case 1: **parent population is normally distributed** if the parent population is normally distributed then the sampling distribution of $\bar{x}$ is approximately normal regardless of sample size.
+So if we know that the parent population is normally distributed, we pass this condition even if the sample size is small.
+In practice, however, we usually don't know if the parent population is normally distributed.
+- case 2: not normal or unknown parent population sample size is large $(n \ge 30)$ The sampling distributeion of $\bar{x}$ is approximately normal as long as the sample size is reasonably large.
+Because of the central limit theorem, when $n \ge 30$, we can treat the sampling distribution of $\bar{x}$ as approximately normal regardless of the shape of the parent population.
+There are a few rare cases where the parent population has such an unusual shape that the sampling distribution of the sample mean $\bar{x}$ isn't quire normal for sample sizes near 30.
+These cases are rate, so in practice, we are usually safe to assume approximately normality in the sampling distribution when $n \ge 30$.
+- case 3: not normal or unknown parent population; sample size is small $(n \lt 30)$ as long as the parent population does not have outliers or strong skew, even smaller samples will produce a sampling distribution of $\bar{x}$ that is approximately normal.
+In practice, we can't usually see the shape of the parent population but we can infer the shape based on the distribution of data in the sample.
+I fthe data in the sample shows skew or outliers, we should doubt that the parent is approximately normal, and so the smapling distribution of $\bar{x}$ may not be normal either.
+Bit if the sample data are roughly symmetric and don't show outliers or strong skew, we can assume that the sampling distribution of $\bar{x}$ will be approximately normal.
+The big idea is that we need to graph our sample data when $n \lt 30$ and then make a decision about the normal condition based on the appearance of the sample data.

+#### **The independence condition**

+to use the formula for standard deviation of $\bar{x}$, we need individual observations to be independent.
+In an experiment, good design usually takes care of independence between subjects (control, different treatments, randomization)

+In an observational study that involves sampling wihtout replacement.
+Individual observations aren't technically independent snce removing each observation changes the population.
+However the 10\% condition says that if we smaple 10\% or less of the population, we can treat individual observations as independent since removing each observation doesn't change the population all that much as we sample.
+For instance, if our sample size is $n = 30$, there should be at least $N=300$ members in the population for the sample to meet the independence condidtion.

+Assuming independence between observations allows us to use this formula for standard deviation of $\bar{x}$ when we are making confidence intervals or doing significance tests:

+- $\sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}}$

+We usually don't know the populaton standard deviation $\sigma$, so we substitute the sample standard deviation $s_x$ as an estimate of $\sigma$.
+When we do this, we call it the **standard error** or $\bar{x}$ to distinguish it from the standard deviation.

+So our formula for standard error of $\bar{x}$ is:

+- $\sigma_{\bar{x}} = \frac{s_x}{\sqrt{n}}$

+#### **Summary**

+- If all three of these conditions are met, then we can we feel good about using ttt distributions to make a confidence interval or do a significance test.
+Satisfying these conditions makes our calculations accurate and conclusions reliable.
+- The random condition is perhaps the most important.
+If we break the random condition, there is probably bias in the data.
+The only reliable way to correct for a biased sample is to recollect the data in an unbiased way.
+The other two conditions are important, but if we don't meet the normal or independence conditions, we may not need to start over.
+For example, there is a way to correct for the lack of independence when we sample more than 10, percent of a population, but it's beyond the scope of what we're learning right now.
+- The main idea is that it's important to verify certain conditions are met before we make these confidence intervals or do these significance tests.

+#### Confidence interval for Mean

+$\bar{x} \pm t(\frac{s_x}{\sqrt{n}})$

+t-table requires degrees of freedom which is number of samples minus 1.

+#### Interpreting a confidence interval for a mean

+After we build a confidence interval for a mean, it's important to be able to interpret what the interval tells us about the population and what it doesn't tell us.

+A confidence interval for a mean gives us a range of plausible values for the population mean.
+If a confidence interval does not include a particular value, we can say that it is not likely that the particular value is the true population mean.
+However, even if a particular value is within the interval, we shouldn't conclude that the population mean equals that specific value.

+#### Sample size for a given margin of error for a mean

+Approximate sample size required to obtain a desired margin of error:

+Traditional:

+- $\bar{x} \pm t(\frac{S_x}{\sqrt{n}})$
+- for t need to know degrees of freedom, also don't know sample standard deviation

+Use estimation for population standard deviation:

+- $\bar{x} \pm z(\frac{\sigma}{\sqrt{n}})$

 ### Chebyshev's inequality